seolacarrano/portfolio/README.md

 ## Issues and Resolutions
-**ERROR**: I didn't get any error message regarding this problem, but when I tried to use Bootstrap for carousel, my CSS was broken down
+**ERROR**: I didn't get any error messages regarding this problem, but when I tried to use Bootstrap for carousel, my CSS was broken down
-**RESOLUTION**: I used CSS and HTML instead.
+**RESOLUTION**: I could've use id to customize Bootstrap, but I decided to use CSS and HTML only.

 ## final design
 - [mobile](https://res.cloudinary.com/dqduwnrb1/image/upload/v1595014572/mobile_ykyoyf.jpg)